What Size Solar Panel to Charge a 12v Battery?

 For this reason, a charge controller is needed to prevent the panels from overcharging the battery, which won’t only permanently damage the battery and reduce its lifespan but also can cause the battery to catch fire and explode.

-It’s important to mention that you don’t need a charge controller in case of small maintenance solar panels such as trickle charge panels, as the panel output would be too low to overcharge the battery.
+It’s important to mention that you don’t need a solar charger in case of small maintenance solar panels such as trickle charge panels, as the panel output would be too low to overcharge the battery.

 Yes, the right size solar panel will be able to fully charge your dead battery within 5 to 7 hours.